 We are committed to fostering a healthy, safe and productive work environment for our entire workforce, and to driving continuous improvement in our health and safety (H&S) performance.

 The Board is responsible for oversight of our approach to H&S, supported by the Sustainability Committee.

-Our six-step strategic framework, rolled out in 2023/24, supports continuous improvement via six key areas of management.
+Our six-step strategic framework supports continuous improvement via six key areas of management.